-Stay Up-to-Date on Changes like IPv6 with Sentient Digital
+Stay Up-to-Date on The Federal Government IPv6 Status and New Cybersecurity Challenges with Sentient Digital

 If you have yet to switch to IPv6, you can rest assured that this is the last IP switch you’ll ever have to make.
 IPv6 has a theoretically inexhaustible amount of IP addresses, promising your organization a sustainable, reliable platform for growth.

 The long-term benefits of using the most affordable and universal Internet Protocol will make any growing pains worth it.
 At Sentient Digital, cybersecurity professionals provide federal organizations support for the development and management of organization-level assets compliant with NIST SP 800-53 requirements.